Code-Institute-Submissions/FrankN88-fine-spirits_AprResub/README.md

 <br>

 #### Footer
 - In the footer is embedded a pop up that warns about the legal age to access pages that sell alcoholic beverages.
-This is a legal requirement in most countries.
+This is a legal requirement in many countries.
   <details><summary>Footer</summary>
     <img src="readme_files/popup/over_18_popup.png">
   </details>